IF YOU NEED HELP

 UCATS members democratically decide on bargaining priorities; elect members to serve as our officers, stewards, and bargaining team members; vote on contracts, and make all the major decisions about our union.

-Dues pays for our union office; the telephones, computers and office equipment and supplies in the UCATS office, the cost of arbitrations to enforce our rights, the fees for bookkeeping and required annual audits; and much more.
+Dues also pay for our union office, telephones, computers, office equipment and supplies in the UCATS office, the cost of arbitrations to enforce our rights, the fees for bookkeeping and required annual audits; and much more.

 There is a huge union advantage.
 Union employees on average earn 11.2% more than non-union employees.
 All 51 pages in our CBA reflect all the things we have gained as a result of having our union since 1979.